partiql/partiql-docs/RFCs/0035-partiql-window-function.md

 The PartiQL `WINDOWED` clause can be thought of as a standalone operator that inputs a collection of binding tuples and outputs a collection of binding tuples.

 Informally:
-Each binding tuple outputted by the `WINDOWED` clause contains "information" regarding: 1) the current binding tuple from the input, 2) the partition for the current binding tuple, 3) the index for access the current binding tuple in partition.
+Each binding tuple outputted by the `WINDOWED` clause contains "information" regarding: 1) the corresponding binding tuple from the input, 2) the partition for the binding tuple, 3) the index for access the binding tuple in partition.

 This section proceed in four steps:
 - Section [WINDOWED Clause](#WINDOWED-Clause) explains the core PartiQL WINDOWED structure and the binding tuples created by `WINDOWED` clause.